cs3157-borowski/recitations/directories.md

 	int create_file(char *filename, int mode);

-and could be called as `create_file("dummyfile", S_IRUSR | S_IWUSR)` and it would carry the same information while using considerably less space and mantain sufficient readability.
+and could be called as `create_file("dummyfile", S_IRUSR | S_IWUSR)` and it would carry the same information while using considerably less space and maintain sufficient readability.

 ## lstat

 int lstat(const char *restrict pathname,
                 struct stat *restrict statbuf);

-`lstat` performs an identical function to `stat()` with the only diference being that if `pathname` refers to a symbolic link, the information on `statbuf` will represent information about the link itself, and not the file pointed to by the link.
+`lstat` performs an identical function to `stat()` with the only difference being that if `pathname` refers to a symbolic link, the information on `statbuf` will represent information about the link itself, and not the file pointed to by the link.

 In the following scenario: